TalhoukLab/nanostringr/README.md

 Installation
 ------------

-To install this package, use devtools:
+To install this package, use `devtools`:

 ``` r
 # install.packages(devtools)